ibm-cloud-docs/discovery-data/troubleshoot-ingestion.md

 This information applies both to managed and installed instances of {{site.data.keyword.discoveryshort}}.
 For more troubleshooting tips for installed deployments only, see [Troubleshooting {{site.data.keyword.discoveryfull}} Cartridge for {{site.data.keyword.icp4dfull}} deployments](/docs/discovery-data?topic=discovery-data-troubleshoot).
 {: note}

+Unable to process one or more documents
+:    This notification is displayed in the page header when a processing delay of any kind occurs in any project across the entire service instance.
+If the message is displayed while you are adding data to a collection, you can ignore it.
+If any problems occur that are related to the creation of your collection, a message is displayed in the *Activity* page for the collection.
+Check there for any pertinent messages.

 ## Microsoft document troubleshooting tips
 {: #upload-data-ts-ms}